 - Prof. Dr.-Ing.
 Frank Petzold, Chair of Architectural Informatics

-- Prof. Dr. Clarissa Prazeres da Costa, Center for Global Health (CGH)
+- Apl.
+Prof. Dr. Clarissa Prazeres da Costa, Institute of Medical Microbiology, Immunology and Hygiene

-- Prof. Dr. Klaus Richter, Chair of Wood Science, TUM.wood
+- Prof. Dr. Klaus Richter, Chair of Wood Science

 - Prof. Dr. Hubert Röder, Professorship of Sustainable Business Economics

-- Prof. Dr. Miranda Schreurs, Chair of Environmental and Climate Policy
+- Prof. Dr. Miranda Schreurs, Chair of Environmental Policy

 - Prof. Dr. Clemens Thielen, Professorship of Complex Networks

 - Prof. Dr.-Ing.
 Peter F. Tropschuh, Former TUM Department of Mechanical Engineering